BREXIT & CORONAVIRUS (COVID-19)

 With a little forward planning you can protect your health when travelling and avoid unexpected medical bills

 It can be both difficult and expensive to get health treatment in some countries.
-A European Health Insurance Card or EHIC can help you cover the cost of any state-provided treatment that becomes necessary while you are visiting countries in the European Economic Area, and what’s more, it’s FREE!
+Post Brexit, you can still use your EHIC card if it has not expired, but you cannot renew it.
+Instead, it is replaced by the UK Global Health Insurance Card (GHIC) which will help you cover the cost of any state-provided treatment that becomes necessary while you are visiting countries in the European Economic Area, and what’s more, it’s FREE!

-Your EHIC is valid throughout the European Economic Area (EEA) and Switzerland (the EEA consists of the European Union member states plus Iceland, Liechtenstein and Norway).
+Your GHIC is valid throughout the European Economic Area (EEA) and Switzerland (the EEA consists of the European Union member states plus Iceland, Liechtenstein and Norway).

 Many people deeply regret not taking out travel insurance.
 They think their credit card accident cover, home insurance, or private health cover, or even the EHIC (above) is sufficient – it isn’t.